EdDataScienceEES/tutorial-zey-123/Tutorial/README.md

     labs(title = "Penguin Body Mass vs. Flipper Length", subtitle = "Annotated clusters of penguins")) #Setting plot title and subtitles.

 ```
-You can see what this does here, changing it from what we did above:
+You can see the magic at work here—it’s a step up from what we did earlier.
+Nicer, isn’t it?

 <div align= "center">
      <img width="496" alt="Screenshot 2024-11-19 at 17 54 53" src="https://github.com/user-attachments/assets/a540d625-a847-4410-8a84-cade46be884a">